plrthink/electron-accelerator/readme.md

 ### Initalize an Electron project

-To initialise an electron project: use the ``init`` commnand in the project directory:
+To initialise an electron project: use the ``init`` command in the project directory:

 ```
 Usage: electron-accelerator init -p [platform] -a [architecture]